Bath Aids for Getting in and Out of the Bath

 Can I get help with choosing bathing aids?

-Professional help is available to help you find the most appropriate bathing aids for your circumstances.
+Professional help is available to help you find the most appropriate bath aids for getting in and out of the bath.
 An Occupational Therapist (OT) is one type of specialist who works with elderly people and people with disabilities to improve their quality of life.

 An OT can help people who: